sean0x42/kdf-legacy/archive-structure.md

+---
+description: A breakdown of the files that make up a KDF document.
+---

 # Archive Structure

-Much like existing document formats, KDF files are actually archives containing a number of other files and directories.
-This has the benefit of allowing us to [separate concerns](https://en.m.wikipedia.org/wiki/Separation_of_concerns), and make the structure a little more logical.
+Much like other document formats, KDF files are actually archives containing several sub files and directories.
 Here's a peek into the directory structure of a KDF file:

 | File/Folder | Purpose |
 | :--- | :--- |